Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 ## Conclusion

 The current sensor calibration method presented in this article should be viewed as a best-practice for motor drive development.
+Readers are welcome to directly use the provided code and Jupyter notebook in their motor drives.